kolah/github-batch-updater/README.md

 ```
 ## Usage

-In order to interact with the GitHub API, you need to set the `GITHUB_PERSONAL_ACCESS_TOKEN` with a personal access token.
+In order to interact with the GitHub API, you need to set the `GITHUB_PERSONAL_ACCESS_TOKEN` env variable with a personal access token.
 The token should have the `repo` scope.
 If you want to interact with github workflows, you need to add the `workflow` scope.

 ```bash